Main navigation

 Internships

-Internship credit does not fulfill requirements for the major, but it does count toward the maximum 52 s.h. of journalism and mass communication credit an undergraduate student may apply toward the degree.
-Students may take additional internships for no credit through CCP:1019 - Internship in Journalism.
+Students can register to receive credit for an internship by taking the Independent Study Internship for Credit (JMC 2100) course.
+The credit does not fulfill requirements for the major, but it does count toward the maximum 52 s.h. of journalism and mass communication credit an undergraduate student may apply toward the degree.
+Students may take the course twice if they acquire a second internship, or they may take the course or 0 credits.

 Graduate students may not receive course credit for internships, though M.A. students are invited to work with the internship coordinator to find opportunities.